 How much are [no.] bottles of still water?

-To ask how much anything costs, always begin your sentence with either quanto costa, if you are talking about something in the singular number, and quanto costano if you want to know the price for something in the plural number (numbers higher than 1).
+To ask how much something costs, always start your sentence with either quanto costa if you are talking about something in the singular, or quanto costano if you want to know the price of something in the plural (numbers greater than 1).

-Buying a bottle of water in Italian will never give you anxiety again! 🙂
+Buying a bottle of water in Italian will never cause you anxiety again! 🙂

-And that’s it, now you know how to buy a bottle of water in Italian!
+And that’s the end of our lesson on how to buy a bottle of water in Italian!

 What next?